The Dispute Resolution Review: Hong Kong

 ii Money laundering, proceeds of crime and funds related to terrorism

 Lawyers in Hong Kong, as elsewhere in the world, are vulnerable to being used unwittingly to launder the proceeds of crime or to fund terrorism.
-The Anti-Money Laundering and Counter-Terrorist Financing (Financial Institutions) Ordinance27 came into force in April 2012, imposing stricter statutory requirements on financial institutions relating to customer due diligence and record keeping, and an obligation to report suspicious transactions to the authorities.
-The Ordinance empowers the Hong Kong Monetary Authority to prosecute or discipline banks for ignoring or assisting in money laundering or terrorist financing.
-In addition to the Ordinance, and other statutory requirements that apply generally to everyone in Hong Kong,28 solicitors in Hong Kong are subject to mandatory requirements (which reflect the statutory law) to:
+The Anti-Money Laundering and Counter-Terrorist Financing (Financial Institutions) Ordinance28 came into force in April 2012, imposing stricter statutory requirements on financial institutions relating to customer due diligence and record keeping, and an obligation to report suspicious transactions to the authorities.

 iii Data protection